 Connecting to Twitter API using TLS

 TLS connections are required in order to access Twitter API endpoints.
-Communicating over TLS preserves user privacy by protecting information between the user and the Twitter API as it travels across the public Internet.
+Communicating over TLS preserves user privacy and security by protecting information between the user and the Twitter API as it travels across the public Internet.
 Connections to the Twitter API require TLS version 1.2.

 Check CRLs and the OCSP status¶

-Many applications do not check the Certificate Revocation List for returned certificates or rely on the OS to do so.
+Many applications do not check the Certificate Revocation List for returned certificates or rely on the operating system to do so.
 Ensure that your application or TLS library is configured to force CRL and OCSP (Online Certificate Status Protocol) verification before accepting Twitter’s certificate.

-media_url_https attribute for the HTTPS url to use when showing images.
+media_url_https attribute for the HTTPS URLs to use when showing images.
 In the future, all URLs served from API endpoints will provide HTTPS paths.

 Provide an indication of security status

 If possible, you should show an indication of the current status between your application and Twitter.
 Some web browsers indicate this by offering a Lock Icon, while others indicate the current connection state with descriptive messaging.